basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 This journey reinforced a few beliefs:

-1. **Lay bricks, don't build cathedrals.** AI Journal failed not because the ideas were wrong, but because I tried to build a complete system before validating individual components.
+1. **Validate components first.** AI Journal failed not because the ideas were wrong, but because I tried to build a complete system before validating individual components.
 This time I tackled problems one at a time—chunking, retrieval, re-ranking, memory reconciliation—and only combined them once each piece worked.

 2. **Study implementations, not just papers.** Reading about two-stage retrieval is one thing.
 Reading how LlamaIndex actually implements it—the edge cases, the defaults, the performance tradeoffs—is far more valuable.
 Clone the repos.
 Read the code.